sundeepbhatia/collatz/README.md

 It is said to terminate at 1, since, it produces a cycle (4 2 1) after that.
 Needless to say all powers of 2 terminate very quickly.

-Collatz Conjecture is described in greater detail at https://en.wikipedia.org/wiki/Collatz_conjecture

-**Notes on Scala version**
+# Notes on Scala version
 - Build using sbt (http://scala-sbt.org).

 ## Methods